 It would shatter us.
 We would never truly recover.

-Everywhere around us stood the signs that we won’t last, but neither of us would dare touch the topic: how your friends have kids but aren’t married anymore (or never were), how you still travelled for work, how I had gotten approached about a civil service opportunity in Detroit but haven’t divulged it to you.
+Everywhere around us stood the signs that we wouldn’t last, but neither of us would dare touch the topic: how your friends have kids but aren’t married anymore (or never were), how you still travelled for work, how I had gotten approached about a civil service opportunity in Detroit but haven’t divulged it to you.
 You would have been so proud of me in some alternate universe or some universe that existed two years ago, but not in this one.
 Because it is unsaid that I would eventually move to LA and we would live together.
 And that expectation is supposed to come to fruition soon, if not yesterday.
-But it is complicated and you hate this topic getting brought up in social situations and with your parents, so we pretend that this arrangement of my living in New York and visiting you almost every weekend like in the nascent days is working fine, like we are still hooking up with nothing to lose.
+But this is complicated and you hate this topic getting brought up in social situations and with your parents, so we pretend that this arrangement of my living in New York and visiting you almost every weekend like in the nascent days is working fine, like we are still hooking up with nothing to lose.
 But obviously the most hilarious part is that it wasn’t, but no one wants to point out the omen until the omen has consumed everything.

 And that’s why we’re here now, in this living room with its vaulted white ceilings that now seemed to cave us all into this roomy glass-pocked prison.
 The sun is shining bright and bathing everything with light.
-E has brought his legs all the way up on the couch, lounging comfortably like he owns this place; no care in the world.
+E has brought his legs all the way up on the couch, lounging comfortably like he owns this place, no care in the world.
 It’s not like he would put his legs down if any one of us called him out on it anyway.
 And I am the only girl in the room, with thirty articles of clothing stashed messily in the right side of your closet like I live here every once in a while.
 And the game continues.
 And we all sip our drinks.
 And the elephant stays in the room and grows larger each day, but it’s a big airy living room, high ceilings and all.
-So it can grow larger than most elephants can.
+So it can grow larger than most elephants can, what a feat.
 It’s an anomaly that it can grow so big and show no sign of bursting just yet.